 A smoke detector is essential for early warning that a fire is present and underway, and modern models can detect even the faintest traces of burned particulate in the air, well before you can smell it- especially when you are sound asleep!

-Most people that have smoke detectors in their homes don’t have enough of them, and oftentimes don’t have them cited correctly.
+Most people who have smoke detectors in their homes don’t have enough of them and oftentimes don’t have them cited correctly.

 What models they do have are often neglected, with backup batteries being either omitted or left to die so long as the smoke detector is not making that annoying twice-a-minute chirp that is typical when its batteries are low.

 Your smoke detectors should be placed in the hallways outside of dwelling areas, in the kitchen, and inside every bedroom to ensure the earliest warning possible when a fire is detected.
 Bonus points if your smoke detectors are networked so that they all go off when any given one does.